chancecardona/drake/README.md

 ### mjc_cart_pole.py: Solving the Cart Pole control problem visually in Mujoco.
-Shows how to use the [mujoco](https://mujoco.readthedocs.io/en/stable/overview.html) [visualizer](https://mujoco.readthedocs.io/en/stable/python.html#passive-viewer) and use these principles to model and solve the controller using [MPC](https://en.wikipedia.org/wiki/Model_predictive_control) as our control scheme.
+Shows how to use the [mujoco](https://mujoco.readthedocs.io/en/stable/overview.html) [visualizer](https://mujoco.readthedocs.io/en/stable/python.html#passive-viewer) and use these principles to model and solve the controller using [MPC](https://en.wikipedia.org/wiki/Model_predictive_control) as our control scheme. cart_pole.urdf is a urdf modeling this simple cartpole.
+The prototypes folder lists older examples, that we ultimately solved the lagrangian dynamics equations of motion, but were untenable due to minor differences between the Drake MultibodyPlant and the XML we were using to model the cartpole in mujoco.